The Finishing Process

 For best results, hand wash gently with mild soap and lukewarm water, then towel dry.

-Recommended: Wax-Based Cutting Board Oil or Paste
+Wax-Based Cutting Board Oil or Paste (order my own concoction here)

-Special Case: Household Kitchen Oils
+Household Kitchen Oils (from your kitchen cabinet)

 Questions?